pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 <!-- -->

 -   **Other Clauses**.
-Basically, users can add as many clauses as they want as *items*, under the *body* level.
+Basically, users can add as many clauses as they want as *items* (do not confuse with the item specification, which describes objects and services), under the *body* level.
 These clauses are intended to contain text that can be read by both parties.

 The structure of this particular clauses is explained at the eContracts Specification